-Study seven different ways with Quizlet!
-Five study modes and two games make reviewing any subject engaging and effective.
+Study eight different ways with Quizlet!
+Five study modes and three activities make reviewing any subject engaging and effective.
 Here's a quick look at all the ways you can study with Quizlet.

 Sections in this article include:

 A study set is a list of terms and definitions or questions and answers.
 Study sets can include words, images, and audio.
 You can upgrade any time to get even more special features, like diagram sets!

 Diagram sets include an image, map, or diagram that you can label with terms and definitions.
 Find out more about how to create a diagram set.

 Review terms and definitions or questions and answers the way you would with traditional flashcards.

 Answer questions that get progressively harder.
 This study mode creates a personalized study sequence based on your familiarity with the content and helps you master everything you need to know.

 In Learn mode, Quizlet Plus subscribers can get help from the Quizlet Learning Assistant with custom study paths, keep track of their Progress, and use smart grading to focus on concepts instead of rote memorization.
 Find out more about how you can study with the Quizlet Learning Assistant.